Advill/DnD-Charsheet/HopesAndDreams.md

 into equipped/carrying for equipment, and combat will likely have a list of weapons next to a set of bonuses, so I don't intend for any of this to be crazy in-depth with tons of calculations going on.

+## Work in progress
+The actual layout of the charsheet json is very basic and only exists so that there is actual data to test with.